 Steam rooms have long been touted as beneficial to skin care.
 They are especially helpful after a workout to open and cleanse pores.
 Steam rooms are also good for your skin because they increase blood flow and circulation, which can give your skin a youthful, healthy glow.9

 How Long Should You Stay in a Steam Room?

 Relax in your gym’s steam room for no more than 30 minutes per visit.
-But if you feel any sort of discomfort, leave.
+But if you feel any sort of discomfort, such as lightheadedness, you should leave.
 Many people find just 10 minutes in a steam room helps them feel relaxed for the rest of the day.
 Make sure to drink plenty of water since sweating can dehydrate you.

 Your gym has a steam room because heat bathing and exercise go hand in hand.
 Experience the benefits of a steam bath after your workout to feel your healthiest and most relaxed.